retro16/acsi2stm/README.md

  * ACSI_DEBUG: Enables debug output on the serial port.
 Moderate performance penalty.
  * ACSI_VERBOSE: Requires ACSI_DEBUG.
 Logs all commands on the serial port.
 High performance penalty.
  * ACSI_DUMP_LEN: Requires ACSI_VERBOSE.
 Dumps N bytes for each DMA transfer.
 It helps finding data corruption.
 Even higher performance penalty.
+ * ACSI_SERIAL: The serial port used for debug output.
  * AHDI_MAX_BLOCKS: Limits the number of SD card blocks exposed to the ST. This may be useful to test specific setups or emulate an old hard drive of a specific size.
  * ACTIVITY_LED: The pin to use as an activity LED.
  * IMAGE_FILE_NAME: The image file to use as a hard disk image on the SD card.
+ * ACSI_ACK_FILTER: Enables filtering the ACK line, adding a tiny latency.
+May improve DMA write reliability at the expense of write speed.
+ * ACSI_CS_FILTER: Enables filtering on the CS line, adding a tiny latency.
+This is necessary to sample the data bus at the right time.
+Adjust this if commands are corrupt.

 If you need a reference debug output, see the debug_output.txt file.
 This contains a full trace of a standard ICD PRO setup booting.